janus-ssp/janus/README.md

 Now you should have a working installation of JANUS.
 For a more detailed introduction to JANUS and the configuration please go to https://github.com/janus-ssp/janus/wiki/What-IsJANUS

+More information can be found in the wiki at https://github.com/janus-ssp/janus/wiki

 Obtaining Janus
 ===============